“Wasn’t The Word ‘Homosexual’ Only Recently Added By Modern Translators Of The Bible And Therefore They Introduced An Improper Bias?”

 The Septuagint (often referred to by the shorthand “LXX”) is a Greek translation of the Hebrew Old Testament that was completed by Jewish scholars about 200 BC.
 It was the main Bible in use by the time of the arrival of Christ and, among other things, it provides tons of insight into prevailing Jewish thought.

 In all of history, there is no normative Jewish tradition that interpreted any single Scriptural text as sanctioning homosexuality in any form because it goes against God’s intent in created order as established in Genesis 1-2.
-In case you come across it, sometimes the English transliteration (the writing of a foreign language into roughly equivalent English letters) will be written as “para physin”, which is the same thing.
-Also, in other places in the New Testament, which for the Christian interpreter holds hermeneutical authority for understanding the Old Testament, both Paul and Jesus use “para physis” language to explicitly condemn all forms of sexual immorality outside of monogamous man-woman marriage.
-Their arguments, which are predicated on their Jewish understanding that sexual difference is built into God’s created intent and definitional for marriage, clearly applied to homosexuality, especially as there were known homosexual practices in the Ancient Near East and the Old Testament Scriptures spoke of it!
-Simply because Jesus or Paul don’t use the English word “homosexual” per se doesn’t mean they didn’t clearly forbid it and is a simplistic and anachronistic argument that commits the word-concept fallacy and that all honest people and serious scholars reject.
+In case you come across it, sometimes the English transliteration (the writing of a foreign language into roughly equivalent English letters) of “para physin” (“against nature” or “contrary to nature”) will be written as “para physis”, which is simply the lexical form and means the same thing as “para physin” (which is the declined form).
+Also, in other places in the New Testament—which for the Christian interpreter holds hermeneutical authority for understanding the Old Testament—both Paul and Jesus use language of those who are ‘against nature’ and God’s law to explicitly condemn all forms of sexual immorality outside of monogamous man-woman marriage (Matthew 19:4–6; Mark 10:6–9; 1 Corinthians 6:9–11; 1 Timothy 1:9–10).
+Their arguments, which are predicated on their Jewish understanding that sexual difference is built into God’s created intent and is definitional for marriage, clearly applied to homosexuality, especially as there were known homosexual practices in the Ancient Near East and the Old Testament Scriptures spoke of it!
+Simply because Jesus or Paul don’t use the English word “homosexual” per se—i.e., because they used ‘against nature,’ ‘porneia,’ ‘arsenekoitai,’ and ‘against God’s law/order’—doesn’t mean they didn’t clearly forbid it.
+In the end, to claim the English translation “homosexual” is a problem because of its recent introduction is a simplistic anachronistic argument that commits the word-concept fallacy and should be rejected outright by all honest people and scholars.
 See this sermon, “What Does Jesus Say About Homosexuality?” for more, especially from about 13:45-15:00ff.